blukatdevelopment/UnchainedWorldsOld/classes/warrior.md

 ### Fighting Will
 You may use your bonus action to expend one of your hit dice and roll it.
 You gain that much temporary hit points.
-Until the start of your next turn, any attack you make received advantage.
+Until the start of your next turn, any attack you make receives advantage.

 ### Enduring Will (minimum level 9)
 If you roll initiative and have no hit dice remaining, you regain one.